nebelorz/NST-medivia-bot/README.md

 Completely built with [Python](https://www.python.org/) and using image recognition and mouse/keyboard inputs, it's not detectable unless a GM catches you in-situ.

+# INSTRUCTIONS 📋
+Download as ZIP, extract all the files in the same folder and execute "NST <version>.exe".

 # HOW TO USE ⚙️
 ### 1- SPELL